 Step 1: Create an Online Application

 To begin the graduate school application process you need to access the online application system and create an account.
-This application is where you will submit all documentation required to apply to any of TLI's three degree programs.
-The steps below will walk you through each section of the application.
+This application is where you will submit all documentation required to apply to TLI's masters programs and graduate certificates.

-Each of the three master's degree programs at TLI begins in the fall.
+TLI's masters programs and graduate certificates begin in the fall.
 Please select fall term for your desired program.

 In this section, you will be asked to provide general information, including: